AlexandrAnatoliev/jvim-plugins/README.md

 ```

 Now you are ready to start working on the issues!
-Remember every once in a while to pull from the
+Remember to pull from the upstream repository every once in a while
-upstream repository to keep your local repository
+to keep your local repository
 up to date with the main project.

 _Note: I recommend to always create new branch
 with each Issue you solve!
-Otherwise the pull
+Otherwise, the pull
 requests will get too large and there could be
-possible merge conflicts._
+merge conflicts._

 <div align="center">
   <h4>Submitting Your Changes</h4>
 </div>

-Once you've made the necessary changes requested
+Once you've made the necessary changes to fix the issue,
-in the problem, you're ready to submit your changes!
+you're ready to submit your changes!

 1. Stage your changes with the command: